serifpersia/leap-headtracker/README.md

 ## Requirements
 Leap Motion Controller needs to be unlocked to be used as a UVC device.
 Unlock and Restore tools are provided and Windows machine is needed to use executables to unlock or restore Leap Motion Controller device.

-To use Leap Tracker you need a newer version of Python installed `3.10, 3.12`.
+To use Leap Tracker you need Python installed `3.6 or newer`.

 ## Installation
 - Download the release ZIP file or clone the repository to your local machine.